Whether you are starting your business or you need to expand, Burnsville can put together a program that will work for you.

 In addition to direct consulting, the Open to Business program can link entrepreneurs with additional resources to help them succeed, including training programs, community or governmental servcies, and industry and business professionals.
 Open To Business also offers a loan program up to $25,000 for start-ups and larger loans/packages for established businesses.
 Consultant hours are by appointment.
 Appointments can be made by emailing Karen Schaffhausen or calling her at 612-706-3926.

-For more information contact Burnsville Economic Development Coordinator Skip Nienhaus via email, or calling 952-895-4454.
+For more information contact Burnsville Economic Development Coordinator Jamie Scheffer via email, or calling 952-895-4454.

 Visit the Open to Business website for more information.

 TAX INCREMENT FINANCING

 Tax Increment Financing (TIF) uses the increased property taxes generated by new real estate development within a tax increment financing district to pay for certain eligible costs associated with the development.
 The value that is "captured" (i.e, the increase in value over the year the TIF district was established) generates property taxes.
 These "incremental" taxes go to the development authority or the city authority rather than to the city, county, school district, or other taxing jurisdictions that normally share in the total property tax bill.
 The captured taxes are used to subsidize eligible project costs such as land acquisition, demolition, public and site improvements, and related consulting and administrative costs.
 The value of the property prior to development (i.e, the "non-captured" portion) continues to generate property taxes which are distributed to all appropriate taxing jurisdictions.